mauricioaniche/springlint/README.md

 * Chidamber, Shyam R., and Chris F. Kemerer.
 "A metrics suite for object oriented design."
 Software Engineering, IEEE Transactions on 20.6 (1994): 476-493.

-* Aniche, Maurício F., Gustavo A. Oliva, and Marco A. Gerosa.
-"Are the methods in your data access objects (DAOs) in the right place?
-A preliminary study."
-Managing Technical Debt (MTD), 2014 Sixth International Workshop on.
-IEEE, 2014.

 # License